-Like most psychological "syndromes," imposter syndrome is just made up of thought.
+Like all psychological "syndromes," imposter syndrome is just made up of thought.
 There is no such thing as imposter syndrome, just like there's no such thing as low self-esteem or a lack of confidence.
 I understand that that sometimes it looks like these syndromes rear their ugly head, but I think we would all agree that it is impossible to look at someone's material make up and find any of these syndromes.
 There's nothing in the cells or in the brain or anywhere else that we could point to and say, there it is: the imposter syndrome.

 Further, anyone who "has" imposter syndrome, doesn't have it all of the time.
 Like any other syndrome, or any other thought, it shows up sometimes, and at other times it doesn't.
 I am 100% positive that any human who has experienced the so-called imposter syndrome at some point in their life, has also experienced whatever we could call the complete opposite of imposter syndrome, for example, "pervasive confidence."
 Further, I would argue that there is no correlation between the level of confidence felt and the level of skill or training that one has.
 I am sure there are top-ranked surgeons who, at times, spend time wondering when everybody's going to figure out that in fact he doesn't deserve all of these accolades and wondering when everybody's going to realize that he is, in fact, an imposter.
 And I'm sure that at other times he's filled with confidence, even if he is doing a surgery that he has never done before.